X-Men: Second Coming: Plot

-On Utopia, Cyclops gathers the core X-Men and briefs everyone on the state of things following the battle.
-Next Beast explains that Bastion's portal is powered by an unknown energy source and made from an unknown origin.
-Beast also notes that the portal is temporal in nature connecting them to another period in history.
-Prodigy of the New X-Men team scans the portal again and discovers that there are at least 170,000 Sentinels waiting on the other side.
+On Utopia, Cyclops gathers the core X-Men, and Beast explains that Bastion's portal is powered by an energy source of unknown origin.
+He also notes that the portal is temporal in nature connecting them to another period in history.
+Prodigy of the New X-Men team discovers that there are at least 170,000 Sentinels waiting on the other side of the portal.
 Cyclops begins to formulate a new strategy which hinges on Cable using his last time jump to take X-force to the future to deactivate the sentinels.
-The revelation of the previously secret X-force team causes dismay among the X-Men who were unaware that the team existed or was murdering potential threats to mutants.
-Cyclops then sends all battle worthy mutants to the portal and tells them to prepare for another attack.
+The revelation of the previously secret X-force team causes dismay among the X-Men who were unaware that it existed or was murdering potential threats to mutants.
+Cyclops sends all battle-worthy mutants to the portal and tells them to prepare for another attack.
 The Stepford Cuckoos inform Cyclops that another wave of Sentinels are arriving.
 Colossus, Namor, Rockslide and Dust get ready to fight.
-Cable initiates the jump and X-Force leaves this timeline.
+Cable initiates the jump, and X-Force leaves that timeline.

-The X-Men then engage the Nimrods in battles all around the city and on Utopia.
+The X-Men then engage the Nimrods in battles all around the city.
 A Nimrod approaches Utopia and breaches its outer wall.
-Cyclops quickly shuts down several levels of the complex except for those most crucial and the resulting explosion from doing so destroys the Nimrod.
-Within the city Storm, Surge, Iceman, Psylocke and Fantomex manage to destroy several Nimrods between them through coordinated efforts, while at the Port of Oakland Namor fights several more by himself but calls in for assistance as five more suddenly appear.
-Though at low power after a recent coma Magneto defends the island against a horde of Nimrods to buy Beast time to treat the wounded.
+Cyclops quickly shuts down several levels of the complex except for those most crucial and the resulting explosion destroys the Nimrod.
+Within the city and at the Port of Oakland, Storm, Surge, Iceman, Psylocke, Fantomex, and Namor manage to destroy several Nimrods through coordinated efforts.
+Though at low power after a recent coma, Magneto defends the island against many Nimrods to buy Beast time to treat the wounded.

 In the future, X-force fights it way into a sentinel Processing Centre where Cypher takes over the programming of Master Mold and they shut down all of the Nimrods in both the present and future.
-Their mission completed X-Force retrieves Cable and Cypher and makes their way to the time portal to escape back to the present.
-Unfortunately, in the ensuing chaos X-23 is brutally burned when she attempts to cross through the time portal.
-The members of X-Force come to the conclusion that only inorganic matter is able to pass through the portal.
+Their mission completed, X-Force retrieves Cable and Cypher, going to the time portal to escape back to the present.
+Unfortunately, in the ensuing chaos, X-23 is brutally burned while attempting to cross through the portal.
+X-Force comes to the conclusion that only inorganic matter is able to pass through the portal.
 With no other alternative Cable sacrifices himself to hold the portal open and allow the others to return home.